roelofk/HeartRateRunner/README.md

 * GPS: green/blue bars for poor/acceptable/good signal, gray if no signal.
 * battery: visualization of battery percentage as indicator bar.
   If battery value is lower than 30 the indicator bar gets orange.
 If value is lower than 10% the exact value will be shown and the indicator bar turns red.
-* unit system in use: "(km)" will be shown when metric system is set in the settings, "(mi)" if statute (imperial) units are configured.
 * use bright or dark color scheme based on the background color setting of the app (Settings/Apps/Run/Background Color). needs at least a firmware with SDK 1.2 compatibility (otherwise bright scheme is always used).